What is alimony?

 When is alimony awarded in Maryland?

-An agreement between spouses can be wider than what the court may settle on if asked to award alimony on its own.
+An agreement between spouses can be wider than what the court may settle on if asked to award spousal support on its own.
 For example, the court can award a periodic monetary payment even if the agreement between the divorcing parties may cover payment of a mortgage or other type of support.

 Types of alimony in Maryland

 - Rehabilitative alimony – Generally, this is the type of alimony is awarded in most cases.
 Usually, it comes with a time limit to reach specific goals such as going back to school.
-For example, a court may award you rehabilitative alimony for the two years that it takes you to go back to school and finish a degree program that will enable you to better support yourself.
+For example, a court may award you rehabilitative spousal support for the two years that it takes you to go back to school and finish a degree program that will enable you to better support yourself.

 What are the factors that determine alimony in Maryland?